Ollie-HB/Ollie-HB/README.md

 ## Education

 Makers Academy (Aug 2022 - Dec 2022) - 16 week Software Development Bootcamp
-- **Learning how to learn new languages:** Makers doesn't simply teach one coding language; instead, the focus is on developing the necessary skills for picking up and adapting to new coding languages.
-After working in Ruby for 10 weeks, I was able to apply the concepts we'd developed to learning JavaScript, which I was able to pick up within two weeks, giving me confidence when working with new languages going forward.
+- **Learning how to learn coding languages:** Makers doesn't simply teach one coding language; instead, the focus is on developing the necessary skills for picking up and adapting to new coding languages.
+After working in Ruby for 10 weeks, I was able to apply the concepts we'd developed to learning JavaScript, which took only two weeks, giving me confidence when working with new languages.
 - **Test-Driven Development:** Gained a thorough understanding of how to write strong, behaviour-focused tests and the benefits of test-driven code using the Red-Green-Refactor model.
-- **Pair programming:** Established great working relationships with peers in daily pairing sessions, working as both 'driver' and navigator' to achieve shared goals.
+- **Pair programming:** Established fantastic working relationships with peers in daily pairing sessions, working as both 'driver' and navigator' to achieve shared goals.

-Debugging
-OOD
+- **Debugging:** Learnt the importance of getting visibility when faced with an error and how to follow stack trace messages to find and fix a problem at the source.
+- **Object Oriented-Design:**

+Object-oriented design is a way of structuring code using objects and classes.
+The software is created by creating a system of classes that interact to perform the job of the software.

+Classes are blueprints for objects, and objects encapsulate ('wrap') values ('state' or 'memory'), providing methods that control access to those values and do useful work.

+Structuring programs is very important because programs can get very large and hard to understand.
+If you don't break them down into small parts each with a particular job they become expensive and time-consuming to maintain.

+There are a number of approaches to structuring programs.
+OOD is the most popular.

 University of Amsterdam (2016 - Sep 2017) – MA – Philosophy – (Merit - GPA of 79.1%)
-- Awarded a Distinction for Master’s Thesis
+- Awarded a Distinction for Master’s Thesis.
 - During my Masters, I honed my problem solving, research skills, and critical thinking skills.
 I studied Temporality and Time, Philosophical Literature, Philosophy of Language and Phenomenology. 🧠

 University of Roehampton (2012 - 2015) – BA – Philosophy – (1st BA Hons)
 - Graduated with a First Class Degree and was awarded the Vice Chancellor's Scholarship for my academic achievements.
-- It was during this degree that I first encountered Philosophical Logic, studying boolean logic, truth tables and other logical syntax that proved helpful when learning cdoing principles. 🧮
+- It was during this degree that I first encountered Philosophical Logic, studying boolean logic, truth tables and other logical syntax that proved helpful when learning coding principles. 🧮

 ## Hobbies

 - I'm a passionate Liverpool supporter (hailing from the Wirral), and I attend as many live games as I possibly can! 🔴 ⚽
-- I'm a keen golfer, though I'm very much a work in progress.. ⛳ 🐯
 - Travelling brings me the most joy in my spare time - some of my more interesting trips were to Japan, South Korea, Nepal, India, Colombia, Peru, Brazil and Bolivia. ✈️ 🌎
+- - I'm a keen golfer, though I'm very much a work in progress.. ⛳ 🐯
 - Healthy living and cooking are part of my day-to-day life - I like to work out a few times a week and enjoy regularly trying new dishes and cuisines! 🏃 🍴